MichaelHolley/DVD-Screensaver/README.md

 # How it works
 The jar file creates a Window which will cover your whole screen and does not have a windowbar.
 Therefor press the Escape-Key to close the Window and shutdown the program.

-# What will be next
-- DVD-Logo as an alternative to text